GSA/piv-guides/pages/certchains.md

 The Federal Common Policy Certificate Authority (COMMON) root certificate is included in Microsoft, Adobe and some Apple trust stores by default.
 It is not included by default in Mozilla, java, _all_ mobile devices, or Linux based operating systems.
 Therefore, if you are an engineer working on implementing PIV authentication, you may need to download and install the root certificate (COMMON) for your workstations, servers, applications and network domains.

 Many applications may require Intermediate Certificates to successfully trust ALL PIV credentials, and may not support the automatic retrieval of certificate chains.
 You should consider the possible unintended consequences of installing intermediate certificates which _only_ represent intermediate certificate chains for your agency users.
-It is increasingly more common for users from other agencies or partners to _authenticate_ to your networks or applications, and this usage is the foundation of PIV to promote trust, interoperability, secure authentication, and efficiency across the US Federal Government.
 You may want to be able to Trust all PIV credentials from agencies, and credentials from our trusted partners.
+It is increasingly more common for users from other agencies or partners to _authenticate_ to your networks or applications, and this usage is the foundation of PIV to promote trust, interoperability, authentication, and efficiency across the US Federal Government.

 General recommendations for trust and certificate chain management include: